ladawnaRM/Nasa-Image-Database-Search/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

-[Tutorial](https://medium.com/javascript-in-plain-english/implement-movie-app-with-vue-vuetify-axios-open-movie-database-api-d12290318cf9) referenced in initial development of querying images from the database.
+[Tutorial](https://medium.com/javascript-in-plain-english/implement-movie-app-with-vue-vuetify-axios-open-movie-database-api-d12290318cf9) referenced in initial development of querying a database.